SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 I personally use [neovim](https://neovim.io/), but I cannot really recommend it to everyone, so [Visual Studio Code](https://code.visualstudio.com/) with [clangd plugin](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) should be more than enough.
 You may want to look at my older guide to see how to setup that combination.
 **You can find it [here](/posts/vscode-cpp-setup/#bonus-clangd-setup).**
-Meson generates `compile_commands.json` by default, automatically.
+Meson generates `compile_commands.json` by default, automatically on every build (i think).
-However, `clangd` will not be aware of that, because this file will be stored in `builddir`, so we have two options:
+However, `clangd` will not be aware of that, because this file will be stored in `builddir` instead of our project's root directory, so we have two options:

 1. Tell `clangd` that `compile_commands.json` is in `builddir/`
 1. Copy/link `compile_commands.json` into root directory of our project

-The 2nd option seems more annoying, because it would require the developer to manually link this file for every local copy of the project (or maybe we could script this w/ `meson`?).
-Also; i know that not every piece of software likes or tolerates links to files, so I'd rather prevent making them.
-Copying the file after every build is not an option (unless automated).
-Fortunately, there's a better solution.
-Instead, we can use `clangd`'s configuration file to tell it where to look for `compile_commands.json`.
+Fortunately, we can go with the first solution, because `clangd` supports configuration, and has an option for telling it where the compilation database is.
 Let's create `.clangd` file in the root of our project, and put it there:

 ```yaml